 So, how good of a rider do you have to be to ride the Downieville Downhill?
 I think that anyone with intermediate mountain bike skills can have fun on the trail, but if you’re a less than advanced rider, be prepared to walk some sections.
 The Downieville Downhill is mostly downhill, with less than 500 feet of climbing.
 Despite this, the ride is physically exhausting due to the technical and unrelenting nature of the trail.
 You’ll want to be in good cardio shape, take breaks as needed, and be sure to drink lots of water and eat plenty of calories.
 The first time I did the trail, I bonked and had a complete meltdown, so stay on top of your nutrition.
-The first time I rode the Downieville Downhill,

 As far as gear goes, you’ll need a full suspension bike to ride this trail.
 I’ve ridden it on both my 26 inch, 150 mm travel GT Sanction and my 115 mm travel Transition Smuggler, and I had a blast on both.
 Most people would probably prefer more travel than 115 mm, but with 29 inch wheels and modern geometry, my riding ability is the only thing limiting me on the trail.
 Though I ride with clipless pedals most of the time, I like flat pedals for the long rocky sections of the trail.
-Knee pads are also a must, and I usually wear my beefier ones for Downieville.
+Knee pads are also a must, and I usually wear my beefier ones, the Fox Racing Launch, for Downieville.
 I’d recommend a full face helmet and goggles, though plenty of people do the ride in half lids.

 Basically everyone does the Downieville Downhill as a shuttle.
 You can self shuttle, but I recommend doing the Yuba Expeditions shuttle.
 It’s much easier to arrange, a reasonable price ($25), and the proceeds from the shop go towards trail building and maintenance in the area.
 The shuttle will drop you off at Packer Saddle where you’ll jump right on to the first trail of the Downhill, Sunrise Trail.
 Sunrise Trail is a newer section that’s a mix of flowy dirt berms, rocks and roots.
 It can get pretty dusty during long dry stretches, but this is one of the easiest sections of the trail, even when blown out.
 Trailforks rates it as intermediate, which I think is accurate.